What's in the news this month?

 “Raising an Autistic Child as Active Duty Military with Rich Davis” from Moms Autism Money at https://momautismmoney.com/military-autistic-child

-We are often asked for a place to get a state-versus-state comparison for adults with a disability.
-The best location that we know of is the updated UCP website for 2020 at http://caseforinclusion.org.
-However, families should use this website in conjunction with other sources of research such as local Autism Societies, Arc Chapters, Centers for Independent Living, and a state’s developmental disabilities organization (like the Virginia DBHDS) where they can find information on the state’s waiver programs.
+State -versus-state comparisons for adults with a disability.
+Families should search many sources for information, such as local Autism Societies and Centers for Independent Living.
+All states have developmental disabilities organizations (like the Virginia DBHDS) where they can find information on the state’s waiver programs.
 Using several sources provides a better overall picture of states’ services.
 Also, services can differ significantly from locality to locality and county to county in some states.
-In addition, while some states provide better independent living services, they may be lacking in special education services and vice-versa.
-Good luck!

 Special Needs Trusts Information

-The DOD Policy letter, dated 31 Dec 15 on "Enabling Payment of Survivor Benefit Plan Annuities to a Special Needs Trust (SNT)" and a copy of the "Template for Special Needs Trust Certification" has been uploaded.
-You will need to get filled out by the attorney or agency who wrote the Special Needs Trust for your child.
-If you would like a copy of these documents, please send me an email at campbellsservices@gmail.com.
+"Enabling Payment of Survivor Benefit Plan Annuities to a Special Needs Trust (SNT)" and a copy of the "Template for Special Needs Trust Certification" need to be filled out by the attorney or agency who writes the Special Needs Trust for your child.
 The Special Needs Trust Certification, a copy of the whole SNT, and a cover letter is mailed to Defense Finance and Accounting Service (DFAS), U.S. Military Retired Pay, 8899 E 56th Street, Indianapolis IN 46249-1200.
 The letter must list their relationship to the beneficiary (the child), state their decision to make direct payment to an existing SNT, and include the beneficiary's SSN.
 If you have questions about where to send it or anything else, call DFAS at 800 321-1080.
-More DFAS info on this option can be found at https://www.dfas.mil/retiredmilitary/provide/sbp/special-needs-trust.html.
-If you have questions about any of this, please call me 703 969-6730.
-Good luck!
+More DFAS info on this option can be found

 Exceptional Family Member Program Contact for more information is Marlo Keller at marlo.b.keller2.civ@mail.mil or 571-231-7020.

 Activities and workshops are open to all military connected families enrolled in EFMP or with children with special needs- active duty or retired all branches or service.
-You can register to attend any of the above listed events by emailing the Quantico EFMP mailbox at quanticoefmpoffice@usmc-mccs.org or call by calling the Quantico EFMP office at 571-931-0524.
+You can register to attend any of the above listed events by emailing the Quantico EFMP mailbox at quanticoefmpoffice@usmc-mccs.org or by calling the Quantico EFMP office at 571-931-0524.

-For more info, contact Walkidia “Walky” Fradera, EFMP Case Liaison, Naval Support Activity Bethesda, Military and Family Support Center (Fleet and Family Support Center) at 202-656-4161 or walkidia.l.fradera.ctr@mail.mil.
+For more info, contact Walkidia “Walky” Fradera, EFMP Case Liaison, Naval Support Activity Bethesda, Military and Family Support Center (Fleet and Family Support Center) at 301 319-4406 or walkidia.l.fradera.ctr@health.mil.

 For more info, contact Meritta Dawson, Soldier and Family Assistance Program Manager, 4550 Parade Field Lane Room Ste 241 A at 301-677-7060 (Office), 443-683-0282 (Cell), Toll Free 877-220-2522, or at Meritta.r.dawson.civ@mail.mil.